 - Kate Faust, Partner–Business Development, Rockwood Equity Partners LLC

-- Stephen Madsen, Dir. & Member–Business Development & Capital Markets, Monomoy Capital Partners
+- Stephen Madsen, Dir. of Business Development, Monomoy Capital Partners

 - Grant M. Marcks, Principal & Head–Business Development, Atlantic Street Capital

 - Matt Moran, V.P.–Business Development, Inverness Graham Investments

 - Meahgan O’Grady, Head–Origination, Long Point Capital Inc.